Aliases for RIMS1 Gene

 The protein encoded by this gene is a RAS gene superfamily member that regulates synaptic vesicle exocytosis.
 This gene also plays a role in the regulation of voltage-gated calcium channels during neurotransmitter and insulin release.
 Mutations have suggested a role cognition and have been identified as the cause of cone-rod dystrophy type 7.
 Multiple transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Mar 2012]

 GeneCards Summary for RIMS1 Gene

 RIMS1 (Regulating Synaptic Membrane Exocytosis 1) is a Protein Coding gene.
-Diseases associated with RIMS1 include cone-rod dystrophy 7 and seckel syndrome 2.
-Among its related pathways are Transmission across Chemical Synapses and Neurotransmitter Release Cycle.
+Diseases associated with RIMS1 include Cone-Rod Dystrophy 7 and Retinitis Pigmentosa.
+Among its related pathways are Neurotransmitter Release Cycle and Synaptic vesicle cycle.
 GO annotations related to this gene include poly(A) RNA binding and Rab GTPase binding.
-An important paralog of this gene is RIMS4.
+An important paralog of this gene is RIMS2.

 UniProtKB/Swiss-Prot for RIMS1 Gene